MrKWatkins/ZXSpectrumNextTests/Tests/Sprites/BigSprite4b/ReadMe.txt

 at the anchor sprite, and there is one hidden ninth big sprite (just to verify the visibility is propagated to all relative sprites).

-There's one single normal sprite in bottom left part of border, showing the "invalid" colour (violet $A2), which shouldn't appear on the big sprites (this sprite does NOT react to the scale/depart/etc controls).
+There're two normal sprites in bottom left part of border, showing both possible gfx patterns (these sprites do NOT react to the scale/depart/etc controls).

 To get correct output also ULANext mode with ink format 7 is used, and ULA transparency is required to work properly to have sprites visible in "USL" layer priority mode (ULA